vkf5ugb/Case-Study/README.md

 ## Contents of this Repository
 - Hook file
 - Rubric file
-- Materials folder and files
+- Resources folder and files

 ## Hook (read first)
 This document explains the motivation and context for this case study.
 You are a data scientist for the EPA trying to stop climate change!